Environmental Justice Fellowship

 Eligibility

-The fellowship is open only to Texas Law alumni.
-Applicants must be third-year students or recent graduates who will complete a judicial clerkship by Fall 2026.
-A faculty committee will select the fellow based on the strength of the proposed project, the applicant’s commitment to environmental public service, and the demonstrated ability of the applicant and host organization to achieve the project’s goals.
+The fellowship is open only to Texas Law students and alumni.
+Applicants must be either (1) third-year law students or (2) recent graduates completing one- or two-year judicial clerkships undertaken immediately following graduation.
+A faculty committee will select the fellow based on the strength of the proposed project, the applicant’s commitment to public service, and the demonstrated ability of the applicant and host organization to achieve the project’s goals.

 Preferences